ENGN2912B-2018/HPC-A/README.md

 ![msgbox](https://github.com/ENGN2912B-2018/HPC-A/blob/master/images/msg%20box.png)

-Our project cannot be real time, so after users press "visualization", they have to wait for a while because the project has to read vtk data first.
-When the time step is 2, it takes the longest time to read data and visualize them.
-Therefore, if users want to see the whole progress in much shorter time, they need to choose 20 to be the time step.
+Our project cannot run fast enough under all conditions to be considered real time.
+After the user presses "visualization", they have to wait for a while because the project has to read vtk data first.
+When the time step is 2 seconds, the program takes the longest time to produce a visualization because the finer time resolution means that there is more data to read and process.
+Therefore, if users want to see progress in much shorter time, they need to choose 20 seconds to be the time step, which will decrease to volume of data which needs to be processed to create the time lapse video of the convection.
 ![result](https://github.com/ENGN2912B-2018/HPC-A/blob/master/images/result.png)

 ## Data Visualization